Skip to main content

 Tamara Isakova, MD

-Associate Professor, Nephrology & Hypertension
+Associate Professor of Nephrology & Hypertension

-Dr. Isakova’s investigates the impact of phosphate and fibroblast growth factor 23 (FGF23) reduction strategies on bone and mineral metabolism and on intermediate cardiovascular and renal end points in patients with chronic kidney disease (CKD), including diabetic nephropathy.
+Dr. Isakova’s work investigates the impact of phosphate and fibroblast growth factor 23 (FGF23) reduction strategies on bone and mineral metabolism and on intermediate cardiovascular and renal end points in patients with chronic kidney disease (CKD), including diabetic nephropathy.
 She is a Co-I in the NIDDK-funded U01 Consortium on Pilot Studies in CKD and has been actively involved in the development of the protocol for the COMBINE (CKD Optimal Management with Binders and Nicotinamide) Study.

 Jami Josefson, MD, MS

-Associate Professor, Endocrinology, Department of Pediatrics
+Associate Professor of Endocrinology, Department of Pediatrics

 Dr. Josefson studies the developmental origins of metabolic disease, including the near- and long-term outcomes of children exposed to an adverse maternal metabolic environment including obesity and hyperglycemia.
 The overarching goal of her research program is to reduce the public health burden of childhood obesity and associated metabolic disease by identifying high risk children so that interventions can be facilitated.
 Current projects include understanding the relative contributions of genetics, epigenetics and metabolic pregnancy environment as risk factors in the development of childhood obesity and metabolic disease.